toastynerd/octopress_blog/source/_posts/2013-07-30-my-dev-setup-part-1.markdown

 expect everyone to have the same taste as I do.
 It is something that comes from experimentation, imitation and to some extent, experience.
 That being said, here's what currently works for me.

+This post is primarily going to be about hardware and my OS.
+So if you're not into that, you might want to stop reading now.

+My current machine is a 2009 MacBook Pro.